-We are a professional tumbling media manufacturer with more than 20 years’ experience.
+We are a professional tumbling media manufacturer with more than 20 years of experience.
 Each year, we output 30,000 tons of mass finishing media of all types.
 Jewelry tumbling media is one of the leading applications that we served.

 For general order, we start production once we receive a 30% advance payment.
 You are welcome to check product quality before you make the balance payment.
 We will ship your product to the port or your warehouse when we get the full amount.

-Our nearest port is Shanghai, Ningbo, and Yiwu.
+Our nearest ports are Shanghai, Ningbo, and Yiwu.
 We can also ship to warehouses or other locations that you specified.

 Jewelry Tumbling Media

-The jewelry tumbling media is usually in small size.
+The jewelry tumbling media is usually in small sizes.

-With perfect de-flashing and smoothing of the high value-added parts, they provide your parts most top quality aesthetics while guaranteeing the functionality.
+With perfect de-flashing and smoothing of the high value-added parts, they provide your parts most top-quality esthetics while guaranteeing functionality.

-The plastic tumbling media also called plastic grounding chips.
+The plastic tumbling media is also called plastic grounding chips.

 With polyester bonding, plastic resin chips are used for fine grinding precious metals like silver and gold.